simplylib/goreinstall/README.md

 Ex: goreinstall -a -u          // reinstall all binaries and update if needed
 Ex: goreinstall goreinstall -u // reinstall goreinstall and update if needed

-Flags:
-  -a      reinstall all binaries in GOBIN (eX: after go version update) -e string
+Flags:  -a      reinstall all binaries in GOBIN (eX: after go version update) -e string
-        list of binaries to exclude from running against ex: "goreinstall,gitsum" -l    list all binaries found in GOBIN with extra version information -t int
+        list of binaries to exclude from running against ex: "goreinstall,gitsum" -f    forcefully reinstall binaries even if not required -l    list all binaries found in GOBIN with extra version information -t int
         max number of binaries to reinstall at once (default 12)